Santiago-Labs/telophasecli/docs/commands.md

   -h, --help              help for diff
       --org string        Path to the organization.yml file (default "organization.yml") --stacks string     Filter stacks to deploy
-      --tag string        Filter accounts and account groups to deploy.
+      --tag string        Filter accounts and organization units to deploy.
       --tui               use the TUI for diff
 ```